PlaceOS/docs/how-to/authentication/placeos-api-auth.md

 |Auth Flow |Recommended Use Case |
 |---|---|
-Implicit|Web, mobile and desktop apps communicating directly with the ACAEngine API.|
+Implicit|Web, mobile and desktop apps communicating directly with the PlaceOS API.|
-Authorization Code|Web, mobile and desktop apps where your back-end communicates with the ACAEngine API on behalf of a user.|
+Authorization Code|Web, mobile and desktop apps where your back-end communicates with the PlaceOS API on behalf of a user.|
 Password Grant|Server-to-server integration and highly trusted environments.|

 ### Implicit